Ver la biografía de Judd Kessler en español

 - Marion Unglaube v.
 Government of Costa Rica

-Appointed Chairman of three arbitrator ICSID panel to decide a claim brought by a German investor against the government of Costa Rica.
+Chairman of three arbitrator ICSID panel (with F. Berman, B. Cremades) to decide a claim brought by a German investor against the government of Costa Rica.
 The case relates to alleged taking of real property designated for resort development and involves disputes regarding, among other things, the scope of governmental rights in relation to regulatory and other powers vs. the rights and expectations of the owner.
 Proceeding began on August 1, 2008.

 - Tza Yap Shum v.
 Government of Peru

-Appointed by the ICSID Secretariat as Chairman of three-arbitrator panel to decide the first ICSID claim by an investor of Chinese nationality against the Government of Peru.
+Chairman of three-arbitrator panel (with J. Fernandez Armesto, H. Otero) to decide the first ICSID claim by an investor of Chinese nationality against the Government of Peru.
 The first hearing in this matter was conducted in November 2007.